hamii31/SharpSuit/README.md

 ## Features

-List the main features of your project.
-Use bullet points for clarity:
+- Feature 0: SharpSuit - The headmaster of the tools.
-- Feature 1: Brief description
+- Feature 1: SharpXSS - A web application XSS vulnerability detection tool.
+It's the tool I made to earn a verified HarvardX certificate.
-- Feature 2: Brief description
+- Feature 2: SharpSniffer - A package sniffing and (soon to be) analysing tool that also captures local network devices.
-- Feature 3: Brief description
+- Feature 3: Soon...

 ## Technologies Used